-Thompson Okanagan in British Columbia's interior is where you can ski, play a round of golf, horseback ride, tour a historic site and visit a winery all in one day.
-From the very beginning, this region's liveliness has come from the land.
+From the very beginning, the Thompson Okanagan’s liveliness has come from the land.
 Nomadic First Nations people originally inhabited the area until European settlers established cattle ranches, farms and mining operations.
 Today, the fertile region is world renowned for its vineyards and orchards.
 The landscape varies wildly from boreal forests in the north to deserts in the south.
 In the middle is where the wine and fruit-producing valley sits.
 This 200 km (124 mi) area is bounded by the Cascade Mountains to the west and the Monashee Mountains to the east and stretches from the Shuswap Lake region to the US border.
-Other unique features of the region include Helmcken Falls – a waterfall higher than Niagara Falls, Mount Robson 3954 m (12972 feet) - the highest mountain in the Canadian Rockies, and Canada’s only true desert environment.
+Other unique features of the region include Helmcken Falls – a waterfall higher than Niagara Falls – Mount Robson at 3,954 m (12,972 ft) – the highest mountain in the Canadian Rockies – and Canada’s only true desert environment in Osoyoos.
 Each year, travelers give acclaim to the Thompson Okanagan region for its historic richness, agricultural abundance, and spectacular beauty.

 Thousands of vacationers flock to the Okanagan Valley year-round to experience the area’s boundless recreational opportunities.
 Vineyards and wineries, stretching down sunny slopes to the valleys and lakes below produce award-winning wines along with stunning views.
-Whether visitors come for the wineries, golfing, skiing or just relaxing on the sandy beaches, the Central Okanagan is one of Canada’s most desired destinations and no wonder.
-Fresh, clean lakes flow from north to south offering up incredible beaches and water sports galore.
+Whether visitors come for the wineries, golfing, skiing or just relaxing on the sandy beaches, the Okanagan Valley is one of Canada’s most desired destinations.
+Fresh, clean lakes offer up incredible beaches and water sports galore.
 Mountainous terrain is home to some of the best ski resorts around.
 Lush orchards heavy with fruit and first-class golf courses are everywhere.
-The many wineries and miles of vineyards serve as a testament to a thriving wine industry.
+The major city of Kelowna includes attractions, trendy shops and delectable food.
 It’s a truly great place where you can do just about anything, or nothing at all.
 More »

-The Gold Country sub-region in British Columbia is a land filled with rich gold mining history, captivating prospectors’ tales and thrilling accounts of the Wild West.
+Gold Country is a land filled with rich gold mining history, captivating prospectors’ tales and thrilling accounts of the Wild West.
 Visitors and historians journey to this open land to experience life as it was in the gold rush era.
 Outdoor adventurers come here for the great scenery and abundant wildlife.
-Cloud-tucked mountains and deep plunging valleys along with sprawling lakes and white-water rivers are home to historic towns that provide everything for the modern traveller.
+Cloud-tucked mountains and deep plunging valleys along with sprawling lakes and white-water rivers are home to historic towns that provide everything for today’s traveller.
 More »

 For many people it’s a summer ritual – pack up the car, load the kids and head to the lake.
 The Shuswap is, without a doubt, one of the most well-known and renowned areas for lakes.
-With over 1,000 km (660mi) of clean, freshwater lakes to explore – in addition to the Monashee Mountains as a backdrop – it’s the ideal setting for leisurely cruising on a houseboat.
+With over 1,000 km (660 mi) of clean, freshwater lakes to explore – in addition to the Monashee Mountains as a backdrop – it’s the ideal setting for leisurely cruising on a houseboat, or any other water activity.
 On land one can bask in the sun on one of the many sandy beaches, play 18 holes of golf, enjoy an afternoon of wine touring or take in a festival.
-It’s the perfect vacation – away from it all and closer to what’s truly important - family and friends.
+It’s the perfect vacation – away from it all and closer to what’s truly important – for family and friends.
 More »

-Wells Gray to Mount Robson is a sub region of pure wilderness made for fishing, hiking and canoeing.
-The two dominant features of the area are the provincial parks for which the region is named.
+Heading northwest from Kamloops along Hwy 5 is the Wells Gray to Mount Robson area, known for its pure wilderness that is made for fishing, hiking and canoeing.
+The two dominant features of the area are the provincial parks for which the region is named – Wells Gray and Mount Robson Provincial Parks.
 There is no shortage of outdoor adventure in this area as the captivating landscape teems with Mother Nature’s finest features.
 More »